rstrouse/ESPSomfy-RTS/README.md

 Next you need to get the initial firmware installed onto the ESP32.
 Once the firmware built and installed for your ESP32.
 The firmware installation process is a matter of uploading the onboard file to your ESP32.
 You will find the firmware guide in the wiki [Firmware Guide](https://github.com/rstrouse/ESPSomfy-RTS/wiki/Installing-the-Firmware)

-Once you have your hardware built it is simply a matter of connecting the ESP32 to your network and begin pariing your shades.
+Once you have your hardware built, the only thing left to do is connect the ESP32 to your network and begin pariing your shades.
 The software guide in the wiki will walk you through pairing your shades, linking remotes, and configuring your shades.
 The wiki also includes a comprehensive software guide that you can use to configure your shades.
-The good news is that this process is pretty easy after the firmware is installed on the ESP32.
+The good news is that this process is pretty easy to follow and you can be up and running very quickly.

 [Configuring ESPSomfy-RTS](https://github.com/rstrouse/ESPSomfy-RTS/wiki/Configuring-the-Software)